-- In a large bowl, mix the softened butter with a standing mixer for 1 minute.
-The butter needs to be softened just a bit so it mixes easily.
+- In a large bowl, mix ¼ cup of softened butter with a standing mixer for 1 minute.
+Important Note: The butter needs to be softened just a bit so it mixes easily.

-- Add the brown sugar and mix on low speed until smooth and creamy.
-Add in the egg and vanilla extract.
+- Add ⅓ cup of brown sugar and mix on low speed until smooth and creamy.
+Add in the egg and ½ teaspoon of vanilla extract.
 Beat the egg and vanilla into the mixture on medium speed until all ingredients are well combined.
-Then, mix in the pumpkin puree.
+Then, mix in ¼ cup pumpkin puree.

-- In a separate bowl, combine the flour, baking soda, ginger, nutmeg, and cinnamon with a whisk.
+- In a separate bowl, combine 1 cup of flour, ¼ teaspoon baking soda, ¼ teaspoon ginger, ¼ teaspoon cinnamon , and ⅛ teaspoon of nutmeg with a whisk.

 - Add the wet ingredients into the dry ingredients and mix on low speed until well combined.
-Fold in the chocolate chips with a large spoon or spatula.
+Fold in the ½ cup of chocolate chip morsels with a large spoon or spatula.

 - Bake for 15 minute.
 Remove from the oven and allow to cool on a wire rack.

 - Gluten free version - if you want to make a gluten free version of this cookie recipe, just substitute 1 cup of gluten free flour instead of the all purpose flour.
 Use the same measurements mentioned in the recipe card.